MooersLab/pymolsnips/README.md

 PyMOL can be import into an active notebook as a module.

-Jupyter is very fun to use when developing new code.
+Jupyter Notebooks are very fun to use when developing new code because the interleaved output in the form of beautiful figures provides instant gratification.

-It is also effective for providing training in the classroom and workshops.
+Jupyter Notebooks are also effective for providing training in the classroom and workshops.
 It is designed to support reproducible research and literate programmming.
 The main gotcha is that you have to be aware of the state of the computer.
 That is, you have to be mindful of the order in which the cells were executed.

 Jupyter Notebook and JupuyterLab have extensions that extend their capabilities, but their extensions are not interchangable.
-Both have extensions for vim keybinding.
+Both have extensions for vim keybindingas which will appeal to vim users.

 <h4 name="jupyterlabsnippets"> Jupyter Lab Snippets</h4>